Frequently Asked Questions about COVID-19 Vaccines

 About the Vaccines

-Yes, CDC recommends COVID-19 vaccination regardless of whether or not an individual was previously infected.
-Vaccination induces a much higher antibody response than natural infection.
+Yes, COVID-19 vaccination is recommended regardless of whether or not an individual was previously infected.
+Vaccination induces a higher antibody response than natural infection.

 All eligible individuals are encouraged to get vaccinated as soon as possible.

 Data show that all of the COVID-19 vaccines currently approved or authorized in the US are highly effective in reducing risk of severe disease, hospitalization, and death.
 The emergence of new variants further emphasizes the importance of vaccination and other prevention efforts needed to protect against COVID-19.

 Viruses constantly mutate, and public health experts expect new variants of a virus to occur.
 Scientists are monitoring changes in the virus, and information about these variants is rapidly emerging.
 Vaccines work well in preventing severe illness, hospitalization, and death.